phil-opp/blog_os/blog/post/double-faults.md

 }
 {{< / highlight >}}

-However, when we try to compile it, the following error occurs:
+However, when we try to compile it, the following errors occur:

 ```
 error: `tss` does not live long enough
-   --> src/interrupts/mod.rs:108:68
+   --> src/interrupts/mod.rs:118:68
     |
-108 |    let tss_selector = gdt.add_entry(gdt::Descriptor::tss_segment(&tss));
+118 |    let tss_selector = gdt.add_entry(gdt::Descriptor::tss_segment(&tss));
     |                                         does not live long enough ^^^
 ...
-111 | }
+122 | }
     | - borrowed value only lives until here
     |
     = note: borrowed value must be valid for the static lifetime...

+error: `gdt` does not live long enough
+   --> src/interrupts/mod.rs:119:5
+    |
+119 |    gdt.load();
+    |    ^^^ does not live long enough
+...
+122 | }
+    | - borrowed value only lives until here
+    |
+    = note: borrowed value must be valid for the static lifetime...
 ```
-The problem is that we require that the TSS is valid for the rest of the run time (i.e. for the `'static` lifetime).
-But our created `tss` lives on the stack and is thus destroyed at the end of the `init` function.
+The problem is that we require that the TSS and GDT are valid for the rest of the run time (i.e. for the `'static` lifetime).
+But our created `tss` and `gdt` live on the stack and are thus destroyed at the end of the `init` function.
 So how do we fix this problem?

-We could allocate our TSS on the heap using `Box` and use [into_raw] and a bit of `unsafe` to convert it to a `&'static` ([RFC 1233] was closed unfortunately).
+We could allocate our TSS and GDT on the heap using `Box` and use [into_raw] and a bit of `unsafe` to convert it to `&'static` references ([RFC 1233] was closed unfortunately).

-Alternatively, we could store it in a `static` somehow.
+Alternatively, we could store them in a `static` somehow.
 The [`lazy_static` macro] doesn't work here, since we need access to the `MemoryController` for initialization.
 However, we can use its fundamental building block, the [`spin::Once` type].

 [into_raw]: https://doc.rust-lang.org/std/boxed/struct.Box.html#method.into_raw
 [RFC 1233]: https://github.com/rust-lang/rfcs/pull/1233